mathjax/MathJax-test/web/docs/source/manual-testing.rst

 ===================

 To load a unit test, you just have to open the test pages in the browser you want to test.
-It is also possible to provide some configuration options in the query string of the URI:
+It is also possible to provide some :ref:`configuration options <test-runner-config>` in the query string of the
+URI:

 - **mathJaxPath**.
 By default, the test page looks for an ancestor directory called ``MathJax-test/``.
 Then it uses a ``MathJax/`` directory at the same